kjenney/dogfinder/data/README.md

 ## TODO

+* Add an API gateway
-Refine the permissions do just what's needed
+* Refine the permissions do just what's needed